GoogleCloudPlatform/security-analytics/README.md

 5. :droplet: [Data Usage](#data-usage)
 6. :zap: [Network Activity](#network-activity)

-To learn more about the variety of Google Cloud logs, how to enable and natively export these logs to destinations like Chronicle or BigQuery for in-depth analytics, refer to Google Cloud [Security and access analytics solution guide](https://cloud.google.com/architecture/exporting-stackdriver-logging-for-security-and-access-analytics).
+To learn more about the variety of Google Cloud logs, how to enable and natively export these logs to destinations like BigQuery or Google Security Operations for in-depth analytics, refer to Google Cloud [Security and access analytics solution guide](https://cloud.google.com/architecture/exporting-stackdriver-logging-for-security-and-access-analytics).

 **Caution:** CSA is not meant to be a comprehensive set of threat detections, but a collection of community-contributed samples to get you started with detective controls.
-Use CSA in your threat detection and response capabilities (e.g. [Security Command Center](https://cloud.google.com/security-command-center), Chronicle, BigQuery, Siemplify, or third-party SIEM) in conjunction with threat prevention capabilities (e.g. [Security Command Center](https://cloud.google.com/security-command-center), [Cloud Armor](https://cloud.google.com/armor), [BeyondCorp](https://cloud.google.com/beyondcorp)).
+Use CSA in your threat detection and response capabilities (e.g. [Security Command Center](https://cloud.google.com/security-command-center), Google Security Operations, BigQuery, Siemplify, or third-party SIEM) in conjunction with threat prevention capabilities (e.g. [Security Command Center](https://cloud.google.com/security-command-center), [Cloud Armor](https://cloud.google.com/armor), [BeyondCorp](https://cloud.google.com/beyondcorp)).
 To learn more about Google’s approach to modern Security Operations, check out the [Autonomic Security Operations whitepaper](https://services.google.com/fh/files/misc/googlecloud_autonomicsecurityoperations_soc10x.pdf).

 ## Security Analytics Use Cases
 ![Security Monitoring](./assets/gcp_security_mon.png)